Building or Remodeling for Multi-Generational Living in Wallingford

 Nuclear family living didn't become a "thing" until after the Great Depression.
 Before then, it was common for several generations to live under the same roof, supporting one another through shared housework, financial resources, and community.

 Over the years, we've seen more of our clients at Sunwood Development adopt this style of living.
-Today we're sharing the tips and tricks we've learned to help you achieve a successful, harmonious multigenerational home.
+Today, we're sharing the tips and tricks we've learned to help you achieve a successful, harmonious, multigenerational home and reap the benefits of multigenerational living.

 What is it Called When Multiple Generations Live in One House?